1991 VG: Orbit

 1991 VG has been a transient co-orbital of the horseshoe type in the past (for example between AD 1382 and 1667) and it will return to such in the future.
-In 1991-1992 it looped around the earth in a retrograde manner (east to west) with closest approach at 0.00306 au on 5 December 1991.
+In 1991–1992 it looped around the Earth in a retrograde manner (east to west) with closest approach at 0.00306 AU on 5 December 1991.
 It had an eccentricity of less than 1 with respect to the Earth from 23 February to 21 March 1992, but was outside of Earth's Hill sphere.
 This temporary capture has taken place multiple times in the past and it is expected to repeat again in the future.

-It is now falling behind the earth as it and the earth orbit the sun.
-The two will again be on the same side of the sun in November 2038.
+Currently, it is falling behind Earth as it orbits the Sun along with Earth.
+The two will again be on the same side of the Sun in November 2038.

 Simulation has been performed for 5000 years into the future without detecting an impact on Earth.
-Around 400 BC there was an approach to a distance of around 0.001 au, closer than the moon (see Figure 1 in the paper by Carlos and Raúl de la Fuente Marcos).
+Around 400 BC there was an approach to a distance of around 0.001 AU, closer than the Moon (see Figure 1 in the paper by Carlos and Raúl de la Fuente Marcos).